-- 1. Grammar students may not bring cell phones to school.
-For secondary students to have a cell phone on campus, a parent must sign a Cell Phone Permission form. - 2.
+- 1. Grammar students in Pre-k through grade four may not bring cell phones to school.
+For students in grades 5-6 and secondary students to have a cell phone on campus, a parent must sign a Cell Phone Permission form. - 2.
 Upon arrival at school, each student is responsible for turning off his or her cell phone so that it will not ring during the day, and for storing it in the Cell Phone Habitat. - 3.
 Students may not have on their person or use cell phones for any purpose between the time they enter the building and end of school. - 4.
 If it becomes urgent to send a text message or make a phone call, a student may go to the office and ask permission to use the front desk phone. - 5.
 Limited phone use may be granted by the yearbook or journalism teacher for specific photo opportunities during designated school events. - 6.
 After-school use of cell phones on the school campus should generally be limited to a quick checking of voice mail/text messages or a brief phone call.
 Cell phones should not be used to listen to music, check websites, watch videos, play games, etc. Students may not access the internet through the school server on their phones, iPods, etc. These devices may be used after school for students staying for activities (drama, athletics, etc.) as directed by a coach or teacher.